Cloud Empires and the Platform as Private Sovereign

 Cloud Empires: How Digital Platforms Are Overtaking the State and How We Can Regain Control was published by the MIT Press in September 2022, with a paperback edition in February 2024.
 MIT Press lists the hardcover at 296 pages, ISBN 9780262047227, and notes that the book was a 2023 PROSE Award finalist in Business, Finance, and Management.

 Lehdonvirta writes from economic sociology and platform-labor research.
-Oxford Internet Institute identifies him as Professor of Economic Sociology and Digital Social Research at the University of Oxford and Professor of Technology Policy at Aalto University, with research on the political economy of digital technologies.
+Oxford Internet Institute's current profile lists him as a former Professor of Economic Sociology and Digital Social Research at the OII and as Professor of Technology Policy at Aalto University, with current research on the geopolitics and geoeconomics of digital infrastructures, cloud computing, and AI compute.
 That background matters because the book is not a loose complaint about Big Tech.
 It is an institutional history of how online markets got rules.

 The book's recurring puzzle is simple: the internet was supposed to route around old institutions, but online commerce quickly rediscovered the need for institutional order.
 Buyers needed fraud protection.
 Sellers needed reputation systems.
 App developers needed distribution and payment rails.
 Gig workers needed income, rankings, and dispute processes.
 Crowdfunding users needed trust.
 Each problem invited a platform to build rules, then enforce them.